hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 “If DNS tells machines where to go, HESS / DFH tells machines what it means when they get there — before inference begins.”

-Hallucination Control at the Root: Fixed.
+Hallucination Control at the Root:
 When an AI system can deterministically identify a source as an Official Technical Manual rather than a Satirical Blog before content ingestion, the probability of hallucination is reduced because the context window is pre-weighted with authoritative intent and constraint metadata..

-HESS is the only publicly discoverable, domain-owned, deterministic mechanism on today’s web that allows a site owner to declare semantic intent and provenance before crawling, retrieval, or inference begins “the only root-level, domain-owned, first-hop deterministic mechanism…”
+HESS is a publicly discoverable, domain-owned, deterministic mechanism on today’s web that allows a site owner to declare semantic intent and provenance before crawling, retrieval, or inference begins “the only root-level, domain-owned, first-hop deterministic mechanism…”

 "Fills the Semantic Blind Spot" between location (DNS) and retrieval (HTTP).